-We are a retired couple who run a school on Rusinga Island, off the shores of Lake Victoria, Kenya.
+They run a school on Rusinga Island off the shores of Lake Victoria, Kenya.
 In 2005 we established Academy to get more children into school.
 We saw that it was near impossible for the nursery age group to walk the long distance to the existing school and during the rainy season access to the school was impossible for all age groups.
-Academy is a mixed primary school for children from ages 3 to 11 years old, with a total of 90 students.
+Academy is a mixed primary school for children from ages 3 to 11 years old, with a total of 130 children.
 The school helps provide for the education and well-being of orphans and vulnerable children, and through this project we are also able to support students who are consistently unable to pay their school fees.

 We are working towards being able to feed the students at Academy one meal per day.
 We would like to provide quality education to cover all primary school years, from baby class (age 3) up to class 8 (age 13), and eventually secondary school years.

-In the short term, we would also like to oragnise presentations with local leaders to educate parents and families on the importance of preservation of the environment, gender awareness and health & nutrition.
+In the short term, we would also like to organise presentations with local leaders to educate parents and families on the importance of preservation of the environment, gender awareness and health & nutrition.

 We are a non-profit organization juggling to keep all costs at an absolute minimum so we can invest all of our funds into the school.
 From our years of experience we have seen that educating a child has an enormous impact on their families and the entire community.
 The students themselves disseminate the knowledge with their peers and parents.
 Education really is the key to a better future!